 The completed DPIA should be checked and approved by the DPO and then submitted to the Governing Body for final review and approval.
 The Governing Body will monitor implementation of actions identified in DPIAs.
+In urgent cases, approval may be delegated to the Headteacher or single governor.

-Where risks highlighted in the DPIA meet the school's threshold, these will be added to the risk register.
+Where risks highlighted in the DPIA meet the school's threshold, these will added to the risk register.